 Grab your copy of our new Wisdom From The Life Coach School Podcast book.
 It covers a decade worth of research, on life-changing topics from the podcast, distilled into only 200 pages.
 It’s the truest shortcut to self-development we have ever created!

-- The most important thing to remember when it comes to emotional manipulation.
+- The most important thing to remember when it comes to emotional manipulation and emotional manipulators.

-- Why we believe that others have the ability to control how we feel, think, and act.
+- Why we believe that others have the ability to control how we feel, think, and act and why this is a psychological impossibility.

 - Different ways people try to “manipulate” others to feel something.

-- How you can guide yourself from situations and people who try to manipulate your thinking, feelings, and actions.
+- How you can guide yourself from situations and people who try to manipulate your thinking, feelings, and actions and not feel like a victim.

 - Two key things to remember regarding emotional manipulation.